Hi, what do you want to do?

 Just "Kid"ding Around: The Truth About Goats

 Students examine goats, and read a book based on their history.
-In this animal lesson plan, students discover the history of the goat, and complete several activities based on the students' knowledge of the animal.
+In this animal instructional activity, students discover the history of the goat, and complete several activities based on the students' knowledge of the animal.

 Curated OER